JanCaha/qgis_los_tools/website/pages/tools/LoS Creation/tool_create_notarget_los.md

-# Create no target LoS
+# Create No Target LoS

 Create line-of-sight between each point from observers layer and targets layer, where `Observer ID field` value from observer is equal to `Target and Observer agreement ID field` of target.
 This ensures that each point from targets layer is linked to one point from observers layer.
 Each line-of-sight starts at observer and ends at an edge of DEM raster behind target.